nedumay/FitnessTrainer/README.md

 # Fitness trainer <img src="https://img.shields.io/badge/version-1.1.0-green" alt="App Version">
 An app for exercising at home.
 In development...
-Update: 26.08.2024
+Update: 02.09.2024

+What's new: Added a timer for exercises that have a time limit for completion

 Download: https://www.rustore.ru/catalog/app/com.example.testproject